parsleyhealth/recruiting/backend-engineer/README.md

 2. Make you API run in a container of some sort. `Docker` would be the obvious choice, but if you're a big `Vagrant` fan go for it.

-3. Write a suite of tests that verify that the following:
+3. Write a suite of tests that verify the following are true:

     * A paginated list, sorted lexically by last_name, ascending, limited to 10 results per page, should return row id `mxvv62yn` as the first result of